42-AI/bootcamp_machine-learning/day00/ex03/Interlude1.md

 [Intro : simple data set + plot
 We have some data.
 We want to model it.
 First we need to make some assumptions, some hypothesis about the relationship tying together]

 Let's start with a very simple **hypothesis**: the relation between our variables can be represented using a linear equation.
+[hypothesis: We will consider that the larger a house is, the more expensive it is.
+Furthermore, we will assume that the price increase is proportional to the size increase.
+By saying that, we assume that there is a linear relationship between the two variables.
+Then, all we need to do is to use the **linear equation** and adjust its parameters.]

-This means that we are trying to represent $\hat{y} = ax + b$.
+This means that we are trying to represent the prediction as $\hat{y} = ax + b$.

 We are putting this symbol '^' over the $y$ to represent the fact that $\hat{y}$ is a **prediction** of the true value of $y$ given the **parameters** $a$ and $b$ and the input value $x$.